 Click the icon to sort the table rows in descending order based on the entries of the corresponding column.
 You might be able to restore the initial sorting in the table only after logging out and logging in again.

-Select multiple table rows
+Selecting multiple table rows

 You have the option of selecting multiple table rows at once and then apply an action to the selected table rows.
-This is useful for example, when you want to remove multiple table rows at the same time.